-Due to the emphasis on the relationship between structure and function coordinated by the neurological system, a specific chiropractic adjustment can help restore the proper relationship within the joint and surrounding tissue, enhancing the body’s natural recuperative power to heal itself.
+Chiropractic care focuses on the relationship between structure and function coordinated by the neurological system.
+It restores the proper relationship within the joint and surrounding tissue, enhancing the body’s natural recuperative power to heal itself.

 Regular visits to your chiropractor will help to preserve your body’s intrinsic potential at its peak!

 Is It Possible For Your Spine To Become Too Loose Following An Adjustment?
 After a chiropractic adjustment, patients do not need to be concerned about their spines being overly flexible.
 Only the joints that are considered immovable or locked will adjust during a chiropractic adjustment.